michaelkeevildown/neo4j-super-node/CLOSENESS_CENTRALITY.md

         WHEN score > 0.8 THEN '🔴 Central Hub - Exclude'
         WHEN p.phoneNumber CONTAINS '000000' THEN '🟠 Default - Exclude'
         WHEN p.phoneNumber CONTAINS '555' THEN '🟠 Fictional - Exclude'
-        WHEN score > 0.6 AND directConnections > 10 THEN '⚠️ Fraud Ring Center'
+        WHEN score > 0.6 AND directConnections > 10 THEN '⚠️ Data Hub Center'
         WHEN score > 0.5 THEN '🟡 Information Broker'
         ELSE '✅ Normal'
     END AS Classification